bjornmeansbear/lectureScripts/ClimateDesigners.md

 Success equals climate designers not needing to exist... designer becomes synonymous w/ climate designers; we end up with design and bad design; if you aren't taking into consideration the climate, sustainability at large, you are making bad design regardless of aesthetics, etc...
 Take those things into account, you're just making design, it would become the bare minimum of success, did you use a grid? did you sequester carbon? did you match your aesthetic to you audience? just become a regular aspect of design.

-Success also equals all designed objects signalling their sustainability in some way.
+Success also equals all designed objects signaling their sustainability in some way.
 While modernism doesn't feel particularly avant garde or ideology driven any more; once upon a time to have a sleek tea kettle was meant to really mean something!

 ???